 Unneeded apps and app data; ...

 You can restore lots of free space on Mac by simply clicking the Clean button on Macube.

 Once there is enough free space on your computer, scratch disks should have enough room to run Photoshop without errors.

-Some users fix the scratch disks full error by defragmenting the hard disk.
-If Photoshop is telling the scratch disks are full while there is still enough free space on your computer, you can defragment the hard disk to get contiguous, unfragmented space for Photoshop.
+Some users fix the scratch disk full error by defragmenting the hard disk.
+If Photoshop is telling the scratch disk is full while there is still enough free space on your computer, you can defragment the hard disk to get contiguous, unfragmented space for Photoshop.
 However, you don't need to defragment your computer if the computer is using an SSD.
 Only the mechanical drive needs to be defragmented.

 After you have fixed the scratch disks full error in Photoshop, you can stop the error from happening again by assigning more RAM for the program.
 Here is how to do that.

 Step 1: Click Edit > Preferences > Performance.

 Step 2: Move the sliders to increase the RAM memory that you let Photoshop use, although the RAM the Photoshop can use should not be over 80%.

 4. Turn off Auto Recovery

 Auto Recovery is a feature that automatically saves your changes at the interval you set, which greatly helps prevent data loss.
 However, it could use some disk space which may be up to gigabytes.
 When the Photoshop scratch disk is full on your Mac or PC, you can disable it for releasing storage.